firdavsm1901/assignment11_Firdavs_Muhammadjonov/README.md

 - The Vue.js script binds the `imageSource` variable to the image source.
 - It further binds the `message` variable to a greeting displayed as an `<h1>` tag.

-## Additional Notes
-This part of the assignment serves as a demonstration of basic Vue.js integration within an HTML file.
-The image and greeting message are dynamically presented using Vue.js data binding.

 # Assignment11_Part2